By James Henry

 Lowry, Kenton and Gabriel must now develop a tolerance to one another, and show their own substance, to save Britain's oldest settlement from a new, unsettling enemy.

-James Henry is the pen name for James Gurbutt, who has written three prequels to R D Wingfield's popular Frost series.
+James Henry is the pen name for James Gurbutt, who has written four prequels to R D Wingfield's popular Frost series.
 He works in publishing, and enjoys windsurfing and long lunches.

 - Other details